Physical Health Services

-The BISC uses the services of the local Herstmonceux Drs Surgery and during the Fall/Winter terms we also have a Dr on-site one day a week for an hour to hold a surgery in Bader Hall.
+The BISC uses the services of the local Herstmonceux Integrative Health Clinic.
+During the Fall/Winter terms we also have a doctor on-site one day a week for an hour to hold a surgery in Bader Hall.

 - The surgery is available 12:30 – 1:30pm on Mondays